 Step 3 – Creating an outline

 The third step is to outline your ideas and arguments for your essay.
-Creating your essay’s outline, even when it’s just rough and probably will change while you’re writing, will help you determine whether the information you have to support the thesis is sufficient and it will help you with organizing all the information in the essay.
+Creating your essay’s outline, even when it’s just rough and probably will change while you’re writing, will help you determine whether the information you have to support the thesis is sufficient.
+It will help you with organizing all the information in the essay.

 Step 4 – Writing a rough draft

-Also when you’re asked to produce an in-class essay for a final or mid-term exam, if you’ll follow this writing process you can be sure your response is thoughtful and well-organized.
+Also, when you’re asked to produce an in-class essay for a final or mid-term exam, if you follow this writing process, you can be sure your response is thoughtful and well-organized.